sckott/recology/_drafts/2015-10-30-open-schol.md

 * Maintain a certain level of software quality
 * Enforce a community that is welcoming to all, that encourages less experienced contributors, and marginalized groups

-We try to balance nurturing less experienced developers with
+We try to balance nurturing less experienced developers with WHAT GOES HERE?

 ## References